IzzySoft/Adebar/doc/hints.md

       be installed by default: 0=auto (system decides), 1=device, 2=sdcard).
       Creates a 1-liner script to set that again.
     * `MK_DEVICEINFO`: Create a (Markdown) document containing device information.
-      Currently it lists the "device features" as returned by `pm list features`, plus some selected details from the `build.prop`; more might be added in the future.
+      Currently it lists the „device features“ as returned by `pm list features`, plus some selected details from the `build.prop`; more might be added in the future (I'm open to suggestions here).
 * Misc
-    * `PROGRESS`: Show some progress while the script is running, so you know what's going on (and don't think it got "stuck").
+    * `PROGRESS`: Show some progress while the script is running, so you know what's going on (and don't think it got „stuck“).
 By default, this is enabled.
 To disable, set it to `0`.
-To increase verbosity, place a higher number (currently used are values from 1 to 3).
+To increase verbosity, place a higher number (currently used are values from 1 to 4 – feel free to use larger numbers for possibly added more-verbose-levels).
     * `USE_ANSI`: Using ANSI sequences, *Adebar* can highlight important parts of the progress output: e.g. mark error messages red, titles bold, etc.
       This is fine for interactive use, but might not be wished in scripts.